-How to save on your Supermarket Shop
+How to Save on your Supermarket Shop

-Living the student life isn’t easy, especially when you’ve got all the pressures of deadlines, budgeting, getting sleep and simply adjusting to life as a university student!
+Living the student life isn’t always easy, especially when you’ve got all the pressures of deadlines, budgeting, getting sleep and simply adjusting to life as a university student!

 Establishing a sense of order can be really useful for reducing the amount of stress and anxiety you go through.
 It can also boost self-confidence and make you feel like you’re on top of things.

-Tackling the supermarket shop is one way we can establish a sense of order.
+Tackling the supermarket shop is one way you can establish a sense of order.
 It’s something all students have to do and getting into a regular money-saving routine will make all the difference to your schedule.
 Here are my top tips on how to SAVE:

 1. Prepare, prepare, prepare!